gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 ## Details

-Teleport client tools now supports an update command to update tsh/tctl to the latest cloud-stable version of Teleport.
-We'll push users to opt-in to automatic updates of client tools, but users can opt-out if desired.
+First off, Teleport client tools will now support an update command to update tsh/tctl to the latest cloud-stable version of Teleport.
+This will functionally be the same as updating the Teleport package via the system package manager.

+Users should be continually be encouraged to keep their Teleport client tools up to date with the latest version of Teleport.
+To do this, Teleport will now periodically prompt users to update Teleport client tools if a new version of Teleport is available.

 Cloud will host an endpoint for Teleport client tools version discovery. tsh/tctl will check this endpoint to identify the current cloud-stable version of Teleport.
 On update tsh/tctl will compare its version to the current cloud-stable version.
 If the installed version is behind or ahead of the current cloud-stable version, tsh/tctl will be updated to match the current cloud-stable version.
 This will ensure Teleport client tools are always executed using the latest compatible version of Teleport when communicating with a Teleport Cloud cluster.